kulshekhar/ts-jest/src/transformers/README.md

 import type { TsCompilerInstance } from 'ts-jest/dist/types'

+/**
+ * Remember to increase the version whenever transformer's content is changed.
+This is to inform Jest to not reuse
+ * the previous cache which contains old transformer's content */ export const version = 1
+// Used for constructing cache key export const name = 'hoist-jest'

 export function factory(compilerInstance: TsCompilerInstance) {
   const ts = compilerInstance.configSet.compilerModule
   function createVisitor(ctx: TransformationContext, sf: SourceFile) {